Sarajevo International Airport: Development in the 2000s

 On 3 May 2017, the airport announced a major terminal expansion.
 The project is worth 20 million Euros and scheduled to be completed in 2020.
 A new, 10,000 sqm building on four levels will be built as an addition to the current terminal building.
 The new terminal will have capacity to handle 2 million passengers per year and will be equipped with three jet bridges.
 On 9 April 2019, the airport announced expansion of the VIP area into a new VIP building as part of the expansion project for the new main terminal with a separate check-in, customs and arrival section for VIP travellers.
-During June–July 2019, Sarajevo Airport has seen its largest destination expansion.
-Total of 10 new destinations have been added.
-FlyBosnia started flights from Sarajevo to Riyadh, Kuwait, Jeddah, Gassim and Bahrain.
+During June–July 2019, the airport saw its largest destination expansion.
+A total of 10 new destinations were added.
+FlyBosnia started flights from Sarajevo to Riyadh, Kuwait, Jeddah, Gassim, and Bahrain.
 Flynas started flights from Riyadh and Jeddah.
-Norwegian started flights from Göteborg and Eurowings started flights from Berlin Tegel Airport.
+Norwegian started flights from Gothenburg, while Eurowings started flights from Berlin Tegel Airport.
 In October and November 2019, FlyBosnia started flights to London Luton and Rome Fiumicino Airport.

 2020s

 On 17 November 2020, Sarajevo International Airport terminated its contract with FlyBosnia after the company failed to repay its debts within 60 days.

 On 3 February 2021, Wizz Air announced the opening of its second base in Bosnia and Herzegovina, after Tuzla; the airline will open a base at Sarajevo with one Airbus A320.
 The airline announced nine new European destinations from Sarajevo with 21 weekly departures.
 On 12 August 2021, Wizz Air has subsequently announced that it will base its second aircraft at Sarajevo International Airport.
 It is planned to launch 7 new routes from December 2021.
 Also, Wizz Air Abu Dhabi plans to introduce direct routes between Sarajevo and Abu Dhabi in October 2021.
-However in September 2022, Wizz Air announced it would close its base at the airport, ending all routes except those to London and Abu Dhabi.
+However, in September 2022, Wizz Air announced it would close its base at the airport, ending all routes except those to London and Abu Dhabi.